uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/execution_model/index.rst

-The primitive's computations are executed on the computational device corresponding to the engine on which the primitive (and memory arguments) were created and happens within the context on the stream.
+The primitive's computations are executed on the computational device corresponding to the engine on which the primitive (and memory arguments) were created and happens within the context of the stream.

 ******
 Engine